-There are many airstrips and airports in Bolivia: among highest per capita in the world.
+There are many airstrips and airports in Bolivia: among the highest per capita in the world.
 La Paz, Santa Cruz and Cochabamba are the country's three main international entry points with runways over 3,050 meters long.
 Bolivia is 7th on the list of countries with the most airstrips in the world because getting around overland, though affordable, can often be difficult.
 According to the World Factbook, Bolivia has 1,382 landing strips, of which 1,016 have paved runways of under 915 meters, many rarely used.
 Below you'll find a list of the major airports in each of Bolivia's 9 states.

 Aeropuerto Capitán Aníbal Arab (CIJ)

 About Heliports, Airstrips, Airport Services

 Several companies offer transportation by helicopter at the main airports in Bolivia.
 Because transport by helicopter is expensive, these companies are generally used by passengers that must reach remote regions of the country where airstrips don’t exist.
 Oil and gas company personnel frequently use helicopters to reach these areas, as do military personnel.
 Tourists and photographers can also contract their services.

 AASANA, the “Administración de Aeropuertos y Servicios Auxiliares de la Navegación Aérea” is the government’s official airport and airstrip administrator throughout the country, although the Santa Cruz Viru Viru International Airport is run in conjunction with SABSA, an international airport management company.
 On their website you can find a more comprehensive list of airports and travel tips for passengers, including airport taxes you'll pay upon entry and exit, requirements for traveling with pets, prohibited items, luggage restrictions, and more.